ribeiro-vs/ribeiro-vs/README.md

 **`Data Craftsman (Engineer/illustrator/Musician)`**

-I'm a data engineer driven by a passion for simplifying complexity, automating processes, and integrating data across solutions.
-From orchestrating dataflows to web data extraction and transformation, providing scalable solutions that streamline business operations and save hours of productivity.
+I'm a data engineer driven by a passion for simplifying complexity, automating processes, and integrating data across platforms.
+From orchestrating dataflows to web data extraction and transformation, providing scalable approaches that streamline business operations and save hours of productivity.
 Whether it's automating tasks or developing reports, I thrive on solving real-world problems with technology.

 ---